inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 Bed to be red hashed outline  (with fill of colour from forward filled entry).
 _______________________________________________

-[F] Classification Rules: Individual patient chart
+## [F] Classification Rules: Individual patient chart

-X-axis time in hours, range 0-72 hours, default to 24 hours Y-axis left is motor block assessment score (0 to 3) 0-1 = GREEN filled
+- X-axis time in hours, range 0-72 hours, default to 24 hours

-2= AMBER filled

-3 =RED filled
+- Y-axis left is motor block assessment score (0 to 3) with 0 denoting no paralysis and 3 denoting full paralysis of either leg.
+- Use rules on lines 110-115 to determine classification for individual charts

-DESIGN KEY FOR INDIVIDUAL CHARTS
+### DESIGN KEY FOR INDIVIDUAL CHARTS

 a.
 Label data points as circles

+b.
+Missing – no data points with grey bar

 c.
-Colour code – RAG rated motor block score
+Colour code – RAG rated motor block assessment score

 d.
-Missing – no data points with grey bar
+0-1 = GREEN filled

+e.
+2= AMBER filled

+f.
+3 =RED filled

-DRAFT below-
+## DRAFT below-

-[D] SPC CHARTS
+## [D] SPC CHARTS

 Operational definition - For patients on epidurals, what percentage of motor block assessments are done on time as per guidelines.
 Chart a- day, Char b- night.